sai-sruthi/Redis-Workshop/README.md

 3. Task 3

-    The below images shows the implementation of task 3
+    The below images shows the implementation of task 3 - The code has been implemented in the index.js file in routes folder of the meow.io application.

     ![image3a](https://media.github.ncsu.edu/user/16063/files/ae68d500-9c98-11eb-88a6-97b61045f36e)